Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Conclusion

-There are a number of natural perspectives, such as knowing if we could extend our results to other kinds of uncertainty sets, or to extend our last bound to larger uncertainty sets (despite the fact that if the dynamics is too unpredictable, there may be little left to be controlled).
+There are a number of natural perspectives, such as knowing if we could extend our results to other kinds of uncertainty sets, or to extend our last bound to larger uncertainty sets (despite the fact that if the dynamics are too unpredictable, there may be little left to be controlled).
 Our results build heavily on the simple dual form of the robust Bellman operator, which prevents us from considering, for the moment, uncertainty sets based on the KL or Chi-square divergence.
-Beyond their theoretical advantages such as contraction of the Robust Bellman Operator, these simple dual forms also provide practical and computationally efficient planning algorithms.
+Beyond their theoretical advantages, these simple dual forms also provide practical and computationally efficient planning algorithms.
 Therefore, another interesting research direction would be to know if one could derive additional useful uncertainty sets relying primarily on the regularization viewpoint. \looseness=-1